greenelab/deep-review/sections/04_study.md

 before assembling.
 Binning methods began with many k-mer techniques [refs] and then delved into other clustering algorithms, such as self-organizing maps (SOM).
-Then came the taxonomic classification problem,  with researchers naturally using BLAST [blast], followed by other machine learning techniques such as SVMs [McHardy], naive Bayesian classifiers [nbc], etc. to classify each read.
+Then came the taxonomic classification problem,  with researchers naturally using BLAST [@tag:blast], followed by other machine learning techniques such as SVMs [@tag:McHardy], naive Bayesian classifiers [@tag:nbc], etc. to classify each read.
 Then, researchers began to use techniques that could be used to estimate relative abundances of an entire sample, instead of the precise but painstakingly slow read-by-read classification.
 Relative abundance